aporlowski/pi-sdr/README-Speech-to-Text.md

 Here we present some thoughts on future opportunities.

 - This experiement needs to be reconducted on a larger dataset.
+- Software needs to be implemented to make it easier to generate a larget dataset.
+The Openmhz.com software could be extended to allow users to transcribe radio transmissions.
+Incentivized users could then crowd source a larger dataset much faster than single human transcription.
 - We should look into running this experiment with a better radio system (base station with good antenna location) to maximize reception.
 This may improve the clarity and correctability of some radio transmissions.
 - AWS Transcribe was used manually, via the web GUI, during this experiment.
 In the future a simple sofware component could be easily implemented to handle this automtically using the AWS API.
 - An algorithm needs to be implemented to conduct the word comparision as described in the rules above.
 It was done by-hand in this experiement.
-- There may be an increase in accuracy if we run the sample multiple times through the same service, or make a composite of the sample as run through multiple AI speech-to-text services
+- There may be an increase in accuracy if we run the sample multiple times through the same service, or make a composite of the sample as run through multiple AI speech-to-text services such as Google Cloud Platform or Microsoft Azure.
-- need to write alogrithm to compare human vs AI with these rules run AWS transcribe multiple times and average? base station setup for reception? longer experiment custom model
+- We need to write alogrithm to compare human vs AI with these rules specified above.

-measure number of consisten words before mistake (fragmentation) lot's of missing words
+- We need to identify and measure the meaning retention of the transcribed message.
+- We should explore custom vocabularies and custom training data to try to increase the accuracy.
+- We need to measure the number of consistenyl accurage words before a mistake.
+There appears to be a fragmentation issue where large or key parts of messags can be lost.

-## Software Technical Demo
+#### Software Technical Demo

 He we outline the processing of real-time P25 transmissions for a simple transcription technical demonstration.